HussamUmer/MedSegBench-SegLab/README.md

 ## 📚 Available Models

 ### 1️⃣ TransUNet (Default)
-Already included in every dataset notebook as the **default baseline**.
+Already embedded in each dataset notebook as the **default** example.
+- **Action:** *No copy needed.* One can replace it with any model below by following the flow above.
 *No copy required — use as is.*

 ---